Can you send the founder, CEO, or Room to Read staff to speak at my event?

-We want to run a big fundraiser.
-Can you send us funds for the cost of the event?
+I/we want to run a big fundraiser.
+Can you send funds for the cost of the event?

+Unfortunately, we cannot send funds for the cost of volunteer events.
 We take great pride in our financial efficiency, our transparency, and our accountability to investors and the communities we serve.
-We keep our overhead well below the industry average to maximize the percentage of your contributions that go toward our programs, and we spend our program funds wisely so that millions of children may benefit from our work.
-This means that we cannot send funds for the cost of volunteer events.
+We keep our overhead below the industry average to maximize the percentage of your contributions that go toward our programs, and we spend our program funds wisely so that millions of children may benefit from our work.
 To learn more, visit the Financials section of our website.

-Can we pay for our event using funds raised from selling tickets?
+Can I pay for an event using funds raised at the event?

 3) You can designate a portion of pre-event ticket sales to cover event costs.
 Be sure that the language you use to sell tickets is very clear so it does not give ticket buyers the impression that the cost of the ticket is a direct donation to Room to Read.
 You'll also need to share your language with Room to Read so we can receipt donors only for the amount donated to and received by Room to Read.

-Can you send us your children’s books for a local event that we are having?
+Can you send me your children’s books for a local event that I'm hosting?

 The books that we have are printed in-country and are used for Room to Read programs in those countries, so unfortunately, we are not able to send books for your event.
 However, our digital platform Literacy Cloud hosts a large number of our books in many different languages – and it’s free to access!